Guides

-Build your first scenario!
+Build your first Fine-tuned Model!

 In this exercise, we will focus on Propensity model which is a multi-label classification task.